wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 2.1.0 =
+* Fixed: Resolved a plugin conflict between this and the AG Custom Admin plugin
+* Fixed: HTML markup using nicEdit in the admin panel should now work correctly
+* Fixed: Patched a bug where slashes were added to HTML emails
+* Fixed: Patched a bug where the Update Settings button would be unclickable at times
+* Fixed: Patched a bug where if all users could view all tickets, most tickets incorrectly stated they were last updated by you

 = 2.0.5 =
 * Fixed: Patched an issue where backslashes were being added to HTML emails